 PARENTAL PARTNERSHIP

 The school happily has got a strong reputation for encouraging parental partnership.

-Day to day: Volunteer parents are welcomed into the school on a daily basis not only to help with administration and organisation, but also to work with teachers and children in suitably designated roles.
-The school works with the Open College to provide opportunities for parents to gain accreditation for specific programmes.
 All parents are recognised as the child's first and most important educator and are actively encouraged to work as partners in the education of their children.